Breach Of Contract Business Lawyers

 The construction and business contract attorneys at Warner Sechrest & Butts, P.A. can prepare, review, modify, or interpret contracts for your specific needs.
 The litigation attorneys at our firm have litigated hundreds of breach of contract lawsuits.
 Almost every construction dispute involves several “causes of action” with “breach of contract” being the most common.

-A common question asked by clients: “Is a verbal contact enforceable?”
+A common question asked by clients: “Is a verbal contract enforceable?”
 The answer is: Yes.

 “Contract” is a legal term that signifies a meeting of the minds where two or more parties have agreed to do something in return for the other party doing something else.
 Typically, one party agrees to provide a product or perform a service in exchange for payment.
 When one party fails to hold up his/her end of the deal, we call it a “breach of contract.”

 A verbal contract is usually just as enforceable as a written contract.
 There are some exceptions, particularly regarding real estate contracts and agreements to pay the debt of another.
 There can also be more difficulty in cases involving verbal contracts because it is harder to establish what exactly the parties agreed to do.
 Often times, the actions of the parties paint a picture of what each party expected the other side to do.